URI Modifiers

 use League\Uri\Modifier;

-echo Modifier::from("http://www.example.com/path/to/the/sky/")->appendLabel('fr');
+echo Modifier::wrap("http://www.example.com/path/to/the/sky/")->appendLabel('fr');

 //display "http://www.example.com.fr/path/to/the/sky/"